Human Instincts

 © Eric R. Pianka

 Abstract.
 Like all animals, humans have instincts, genetically hard-wired behaviors that enhance our ability to cope with vital environmental contingencies.
 Our innate fear of snakes is an example.
-Two other instincts, greed and our urge to procreate, now threaten our very existence.
+Other instincts, including denial, revenge, tribal loyalty, greed and our urge to procreate, now threaten our very existence.
 Any attempt to control human behavior is bound to meet with resistance and disapproval.
 Unless we can change our behavior, humans are facing the end of civilization.
 Our problem has several elements.
 (1) We have invented economic and social systems that encourage greedy behavior, and we have actually institutionalized runaway greed.
 (2) We are in a state of complete denial about the growth of human populations.
-(3) Earth's finite resources simply cannot support 6.8+ billion of us in the style to which we'd all like to live.
+(3) Earth's finite resources simply cannot support 7 billion of us in the style to which we’d like to live.
 (4) We must make a choice between quantity and quality of human life.
 (5) To head off the inevitable collapse, we can no longer wait and merely react but we must become proactive.
-We must find ways to control dangerous human instincts, especially greed and the urge to procreate.
+We must find ways to control dangerous human instincts, especially denial, revenge, tribal loyalty, greed and our urge to procreate.

 Some humans, unfortunately the most successful from the perspective of natural selection, combine greed with breeding and have obscenely large families.
 Rather than be celebrated on TV, such people should be social outcasts, ostracized from society, because they are stealing other's rights to reproduce.
 Earth simply doesn't have enough resources to support all of us in the style to which we'd like to become accustomed.
 Moreover, resources such as water, land, and food, are finite, whereas human populations are always expanding, steadily reducing per capita shares.
 People are encouraged to think that resources are ever expanding when the opposite is true.
 We are in a state of total denial about the overpopulation crisis -- instead of confronting reality, people only want to relieve its many symptoms, such as shortages of food, oil, and water, global climate change, pollution, disease, loss of biodiversity, and many others.
 Overpopulation is a near fatal disease that cannot be cured by merely alleviating its symptoms.
 "Take an aspirin, get a good night's sleep, and come back in the morning."
 Unless we face reality and reduce human populations, we are in for a world of hurt and even greater human misery.
 Of course, eventually, our population must decrease, but we could lessen the upcoming misery by taking action now.
 Unfortunately, most people are unlikely to be proactive and are much more likely to procrastinate until they are forced to react.

 Competition is ubiquitous wherever resources are in short supply.
 Plants compete for light and water.
 Fungi and microbes compete for nutrients.
 Animals compete for food and space.
 Competition leads to behaviors we identify as greed.
 Humans have institutionalized greed -- we allow, even encourage, runaway greed.
 Our political and economic systems facilitate greed.
 Greed is the underlying driving force for both capitalism and entrepreneurship.
 Our banking and insurance companies, coupled with the formation of limited liability corporations have allowed greed to explode.
 Corporations control politicians, who pass legislation that allows tax evasion and assures obscene corporate profits.
+With amazing prescience, in 1864 Lincoln said, "corporations have been enthroned and an era of corruption in high places will follow . . . until all wealth is aggregated in a few hands and the Republic is destroyed."
 Runaway human greed now threatens our very future and must somehow be controlled.
-Any attempt to reign in greed will be strenuously opposed, especially by the rich and powerful.
+Any attempt to control greed will be strenuously opposed, especially by the rich and powerful.
 Indeed, it may prove to be impossible to overcome such destructive human instinctive behaviors.

-Nevertheless, some of Earth's greedy enemies can be identified -- overpopulation, banking and economic systems, insurance companies, and corporations (especially big oil), to mention a few of the most important.
+Nevertheless, some of Earth’s greedy enemies can be identified -- overpopulation, banking and economic systems, insurance companies, corporations (especially big oil), and corruption in governmental officials, to mention a few of the most important.

-Corporations cannot be abolished because we can't live without them, but we must find ways to restrict corporate privileges.
+Corporations cannot be abolished because we can’t live without them, but we must find ways to restrict corporate privileges.
 Obscene CEO salaries should be a thing of the past.
 CEOs should be held liable and should pay exorbitant taxes.
-Corporations have no conscience and because they are not people, they do not qualify to have constitutional rights despite court decisions that have given them such powers.
+Corporations have no conscience and because they are not people, they do not qualify to have constitutional rights despite the Supreme court's Citizens United decision that gave them such powers (indeed, America no longer enjoys a democracy but with that court decision, it has become a corporacracy).
 Corporations should not be allowed to evade taxes by moving offshore.
-Corporations must be reigned in and must no longer be allowed to own our politicians, and politicians must become more responsive to opinions of citizens.
+Corruption in corporations must no longer be allowed -- we cannot allow them to own our politicians, and politicians must become more responsive to opinions of average citizens.
 Executive and political privileges must be eliminated.
-Politicians should not enjoy all the special perks they have given themselves.
+Politicians should not enjoy all the special perks they have given themselves -- they should have the same health insurance as the rest of us and should ride in tourist class alongside us in airplanes.

 As a wise woman from a third world country once said at the UN: "If the rich countries refuse to share their wealth with us, we will certainly share our poverty with them."
 We need a more egalitarian society with assured health care, shelter, food, and water for all.
 What's the point of having more than you can actually use?
 No one should own more than he/she could earn with his/her own effort and skill.
 One way to reign in greed might be to set an upper limit on income so that nobody could become obscenely wealthy.
 One practice that contributes to or even drives much economic growth is usury: we should seriously consider limiting or even abolishing interest.